 When I read it, I was convinced Stephenie was convinced she was Bella and it was like it was a book that was not supposed to be published.”

 — Robert Pattinson

 As many of you have likely already heard, even renowned actor Robert Pattinson, the man who played the vampire Edward himself, has a lot to say about Twilight.
 “It was like reading her sexual fantasy, especially when she said it was based on a dream,” he says.
-Saying that a book that should not have been published is a bold statement to say.
-Twilight is a book that many teens around the world have grown up reading, and it is a large part of their childhood.
-The style of writing used in the book makes readers feel like they’re part of the story, and throughout the book they feel happy, sad, awkward, mad, and many more emotions which just show how well the book was written.
-Opinions are always welcome, but invalidating a book and the huge franchise that comes with it based on an opinion is not something that should be said publicly by someone so influential, let alone said at all.
+Stating that a book should not have been published is a bold statement.
+Twilight is a book that many teens around the world have grown up reading, being apart of their childhood.
+And the style of writing used in the book makes readers feel like they’re part of the story.
+Throughout the series, readers feel many intense emotions, which show how well the book was written.

 I feel like overall the book is really engaging to the point where I felt like I was the main character and I was the one making decisions.”